MaximilianLoessl/data_analysis/readme.md

 | Patient_008_f_33_else       | 2.25         | 3.12          |  ...  |  33  |

 This is the format of the [file_prep.R](file_prep.R) standard-output.
 It may look different, when the [region](region.csv) gets changed

+if the `-f` flag is added in the command line, the files [scn.R](scn.R) and [comparisons.R](comparisons.R) get launched.
+If the `-f` flag is not added, the dataframes only get read into the files folder.

+# Structural covariance networks